 Tips for adopting the best just-in-time practices

-Shop around — Don’t feel tied down to suppliers.
+- Shop around — Don’t feel tied down to suppliers.
 Negotiate and let them know your expectations.
 Be prepared to look elsewhere to get a good deal.
-Maybe another supplier is more expensive on paper but is more supportive of just-in-time inventory.
+Maybe another supplier is more expensive on paper but is more supportive of just-in-time stock

-Break down your manufacturing — setting up separate stages in your production process makes it easier to manage.
-The process becomes more open, and staff more skilled as they are not constrained to one place.
-Reduce lead-time by assigning staff to the required stage.
-Katana lets you do this easily.
+- Break down your operations — Setting up separate stages in your production process makes managing it easier.
+The process becomes more open, and staff becomes more skilled as they are not constrained to one place.
+Reduce lead time by assigning staff to the required stage

 Make to order and never run out of stock